Please read these instructions before continuing on to the application.

 In the event your check is returned by the bank, you will be responsible for the entire amount.
 In addition, you will be charged a $25 fee for checks returned due to insufficient funds, a stop payment, or closed account.
 All fees will be assessed immediately upon discovery of a stop payment or a returned check.
 You will not be scheduled for any future exam sections until all fees have been paid in full.

-If you are enrolled in a program that results in the conferral of a baccalaureate degree upon completion of either a master's degree or the 150 semester units required for CPA licensure, you may be approved to sit for the CPA Exam prior to conferral of the required baccalaureate degree if certain conditions are met.
+If you are enrolled in a program that results in the conferral of a bachelor's degree upon completion of either a master's degree or the 150 semester units required for CPA licensure, you may be approved to sit for the CPA Exam.

-In order to qualify you must have completed all baccalaureate degree requirements, including 24 semester units each in accounting and business-related subjects.
-You also must have your college or university mail your official transcript, or its equivalent, together or separately with a letter signed by the institution's registrar, or its equivalent, directly to the CBA.
+In order to qualify you must have completed all bachelor's degree requirements, including 24 semester units each in accounting and business-related subjects.
+You also must have your college or university submit your official transcript, or its equivalent, together or separately with a letter signed by the institution's registrar, or its equivalent, directly to the CBA.
 The letter must include all of the following information:

-2. A statement that you have completed all requirements, including general education and elective requirements, for a baccalaureate degree and the only reason the college or university has yet to confer the degree is because you are enrolled in a program that confers a baccalaureate degree upon completion of either a master's degree or the required 150 semester units.
+2. A statement that you have completed all requirements, including general education and elective requirements, for a bachelor's degree and the only reason the college or university has yet to confer the degree is because you are enrolled in a program that confers a bachelor's degree upon completion of either a master's degree or the required 150 semester units.

-3. The date on which you met all of the college or university's requirements for conferral of a baccalaureate degree.
+3. The date on which you met all of the college or university's requirements for conferral of a bachelor's degree.